GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold completion

-Output skaffold shell completion for the given shell (bash or zsh)
+Output shell completion for the given shell (bash or zsh)

 ```
 Usage: